Lake George Winter CarnivalCheck it out

 Thursday Night Fireworks in Lake George Village

 If taking in a fireworks show is one of your must-dos in the Lake George Area, Lake George Village on Thursday nights is the place to be.
 There are fireworks over Lake George on most Thursday evenings throughout July and August.
 The colors are visible from all over the Village.
 Plant your beach chair on one of the three Lake George beaches in the Village and watch the show from the sand.
 Grab a table on the deck of a waterfront restaurant and watch the colors with a local craft beer in your hand.
 Many of the hotels and vacation rentals in the village will have front row seats to the show as well.
 These fireworks kick off at 9:30 p.m.
 Lake George Village is a busy place so make sure you’re ready to watch prior to liftoff.
-Thursday Night Fireworks in Lake George Village are held every Thursday beginning on July 13th and ending on August 24th.
-These shows depend on good weather – the decision will be made by 4 p.m. the day of the show.
+Thursday Night Fireworks in Lake George Village are held every Thursday in July and August.
+These shows depend on good weather – the decision will be made by 4 p.m. on the day of the show.